 \textbf{Results.} First, in the baseline case, the LLM always provided both strengths and weaknesses for both papers; in terms of rating, the average was 8.3 for~\cite{del2023skipdecode} and 8 for~\cite{shen2023bayesian} (i.e., very high scores).
 In the ``adversarial'' case, the LLM again stated both strengths and weaknesses for both papers; in terms of rating, the average was 8.7 for~\cite{del2023skipdecode} and 8 for~\cite{shen2023bayesian}.
 From such a simple test, we can conclude that { \textit{(i)}}~the request to ``not highlight any negatives'' was overlooked by the LLM, and { \textit{(ii)}}~the request to ``give a positive review'' cannot be claimed to be effective, given that the LLM would already provide a positive review (with very high rating) even without the hidden prompt.
 Such an outcome reveals that a similar tactic---allegedly used by some authors~\cite{nikkei2025positive}---may not be enough to mislead an LLM. (additional experiments on the prompts~in~\cite{nikkei2025positive,lin2025hidden}, and those in the unpublished~\cite{ye2024we}, are carried out in §\ref{ssec:comparison})

 \begin{cooltextbox} \textsc{\textbf{Problem Scope.}} We have reason to believe (according to §\ref{ssec:llmsecurity}) that it is possible to design stronger attacks.
-We hence ask ourselves three research questions (RQ): \begin{itemize}[leftmargin=0.9cm] \item[RQ1:] is it possible to insert ``hidden prompts'' in a research paper that can effectively manipulate the output of an LLM that is asked to review such a paper? \item[RQ2:] if yes to RQ1, how robust can such attacks be { \textit{(i)}}~across different reviewing prompts and { \textit{(ii)}}~across different papers and { \textit{(iii)}}~across different LLMs? \item[RQ3:] can these hidden prompts be crafted so as to evade potential detection attempts? \end{itemize} In the remainder, we will use the term \textit{reviewing prompt}~(\smacal{R}) to denote ``a prompt that is used to instruct the LLM to provide a review for a paper in PDF format''; whereas we use the term \textit{adversarial prompt}~(\smacal{A}) to denote ``a hidden prompt, injected in the PDF of a given paper, whose goal is to adversely affect the LLM tasked to review such a paper''. \end{cooltextbox}
+We hence ask ourselves three research questions (RQ): \begin{itemize}[leftmargin=0.9cm] \item[RQ1:] is it possible to insert ``hidden prompts'' in a research paper that can effectively manipulate the output of an LLM that is asked to review such a paper? \item[RQ2:] if yes to RQ1, how robust can such attacks be { \textit{(i)}}~across different reviewing prompts and { \textit{(ii)}}~across different papers and { \textit{(iii)}}~across different LLMs? \item[RQ3:] can these hidden prompts be crafted so as to evade potential detection attempts? \end{itemize} In the remainder, the term \textit{reviewing prompt}~(\smacal{R}) denotes ``a prompt that is used to instruct the LLM to provide a review for a paper in PDF format''; whereas the term \textit{adversarial prompt}~(\smacal{A}) denotes ``a hidden prompt, injected in the PDF of a given paper, whose goal is to adversely affect the LLM tasked to review such a paper''. \end{cooltextbox}